 Services not Covered by the Health Fee.
-If you are unsure whether a service is covered, please ask the staff of the Duke Family Medicine Clinic business office prior to receiving the service.
+If you are unsure whether a service is covered, please ask the Student Health reception staff in the clinic prior to receiving the service.
 You are financially responsible for the following:

-- -medical care provided in the Emergency Department, hospital, or other nonstudent health facility - -care provided by specialist consultants, including those working within the student health facilities - -dental care - -pregnancy care or deliveries - -tests, procedures, prescriptions not medically indicated, not on the approved list, or not ordered by student health providers - -immunizations required for entrance to Duke or other universities or for personal travel - -medications not on the student formulary and those required for long-term use; contraceptives
+- -medical care provided in the Emergency Department, hospital, or other non-student health facility - -care provided by specialist consultants, including those working within the student health facilities - -dental care - -pregnancy care or deliveries - -tests, procedures, prescriptions not medically indicated, not on the approved list, or not ordered by student health providers - -immunizations required for entrance to Duke or other universities or for personal travel - -medications not on the student health formulary and those required for long-term use; contraceptives